oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/components/Common/Portal/index.md

 In this example, the `Portal` component is used to render a modal outside of the parent component's DOM hierarchy.
 The `selector` prop is set to `#modal`, which specifies that the child components should be rendered into an element with an ID of `modal`.
 If no such element exists, a new element with an ID of `modal` is created and mounted to the body of the document.
 The `children` prop specifies the child components to be rendered into the `modal` element.
 ## Questions:
- 1. What is the purpose of this code and how is it used in the Alephium project?
+ 1. What is the purpose of this code and how is it used in the Oxygenium project?
 - This code defines a React component called `Portal` that creates a portal to render React components into a DOM element specified by a selector.
-It is used in the Alephium project to render certain components outside of the normal React component tree.
+It is used in the Oxygenium project to render certain components outside of the normal React component tree.

 2. What are the props that can be passed to the `Portal` component?
 - The `Portal` component accepts an object of props, which can include a `selector` string specifying the DOM element to render the portal into, and any other props that can be passed to a React component.